UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 **Responsible for:**

-* Reading and blending reflection capture actor's results into a full-screen reflection buffer
+* Reading and blending reflection capture actors' results into a full-screen reflection buffer

 **Cost affected by:**

 * {{ icon_area }} Number and radius of reflection capture actors
 * {{ icon_resolution }} Rendering resolution

 Description TODO.
+Reads reflection maps from __Sphere and Box Reflection Capture__ actors and blends them into a full-screen reflection buffer.

+All reflection capture probes are 128x128 pixel images.
+You can change this dimension in __Project Settings__.
+They are stored as a single big array of textures.
+That's the reason you can have only 341 such probes loaded in the world at once[^reflectiondocs].
+{: .notice--info}

 ## ScreenSpaceReflections